nextstrain/cli/doc/aws-batch.md

 Create the launch template and note its id or name.

 Finally, create a new Batch compute environment that uses your launch template and associate that new compute environment with your Batch job queue.
+Note that you'll need to create a new compute environment even if your existing compute environment is set to use the `$Latest` version of an existing launch template you modified as above.
+Compute environments set to use the `$Latest` version of a launch template are frozen to the latest template version that exists at the time the environment was created, per [AWS Batch documentation][compute environment launch template].

 To check if it worked, create an empty directory on your computer, make a Snakefile containing the rule below, and run it on AWS Batch using the